aptise/peter_sslers/README.md

 Using the weekly or daily options will allow you to constantly cycle new keys into your installation, while minimizing the total number of keys the system needs to operate.

+## Certificate Pinning and Alternate Chains

+PeterSSLers will track/enroll EVERY Certificate Chain presented by the upstream ACME Server.
+There is no facility to disable this functionality, and there are no plans to disable this functionality.

+The Default Certificate Chains can only be pinned globally.
+The "Certificate CA" Administration Panel has an option to set a hierarchy of upstream CA Certificates.
+When a default chain is needed, Peter will iterate the list of preferred upstream CAs and return the first signing chain that matches.
+If no match is found, a random upstream will be used.

+This only affects the "default" endpoints, which are used as shortcuts for Nginx and other system integrations.
+Every signing chain is always available for a given Certificate.
+Certificates also list the possible signing chains by their system identifier AND sha1 fingerprint.

 # Installation

 This is pretty much ready to go for development use.
 Python should install everything for you.
 If it doesn't, someone messed up.
 That someone was me.
 Sorry.